- How is Hodgkin disease treated?

 General treatment information

 After Hodgkin disease is staged, the cancer care team will discuss treatment options with you.
 Treatment for Hodgkin disease is based largely on the stage of the disease.
-But other factors, including a person’s age and general health, and the type and location of the disease, may also affect treatment options.
+But other factors, including a person’s age and general health, and the type and location of the disease, might also affect treatment options.

 For almost all patients with Hodgkin disease, cure is the main goal.
 But treatment can have side effects that often don’t show up for many years.
-Because of this, doctors try to choose a treatment plan with the lowest risk of potential side effects.
+Because of this, doctors try to choose a treatment plan with the lowest risk of possible side effects.

 Several types of treatment can be used for Hodgkin disease: